jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 }
 {% endhighlight %}

-Coming from C++ there are a few things that look like they're missing, namely any kind of return statement.
+For a C style language there are a few things that look like they're missing, namely any kind of return statement.
 This is because Rust returns by having the block produce an expression, and match returns the expression that was matched. `return` still exists but it is used for returning early from loops and the like.

 Next we have to combine the two concepts to get our parser going, matching on the lines from the file.
 We already know the first letter of each line is what we need to parse so what's left is to make a function that takes a line of text and tells us what type of line it is.